 The positive message in this is that there is a way to produce any desired feeling using the mighty resources of the human mind and body…

-About 12 years ago I had personal experience of being diagnosed as ‘anxious’ by a doctor.
-I was subsequently prescribed medication and referred for and attended six appointments with a clinical psychologist.
+Back in 2004, I had personal experience of being diagnosed as ‘anxious’ by a doctor.
+I was subsequently prescribed medication and referred for, and attended six appointments with a clinical psychologist.
 These appointments didn’t really offer any insight or skills, and I often felt worse at the end of the session.
 I remember feelings of what I would have labelled desperation, helplessness, hopelessness, depression and added those to my internal mix.
 I had no resourceful or empowering skills of my own back then as I do now.

 Whatever the label, name, diagnosis …